Shendhan-E-Ravi/Claude-Usage-Notifier/README.md

 - List scheduled tasks and their last run in the Claude app's task list, or ask Claude to "list scheduled tasks."
-- `state.json` shows what's already been notified for the current window.

 ## Uninstall